Montreal Group: McGill Fortnightly Review

 On November 21, 1925 the McGill Fortnightly Review published its first issue and branded itself and "independent journal devoted to purely literary, artistic and scientific matter."
 The editorial board was A. P. R. Coulborn, A. B. Latham, F. R. Scott, A. J. M and managing editor Leon Edel; the manager was Montreal businessman Lou Schwartz.
 The journal was one of the first to publish modernist poetry and critical opinion in Canada, and was considered as rebellious in tone.
 The journal published the work of Leo Kennedy; A. M. Klein's one submission was turn down because it included the word "soul", which the editors considered old-fashioned.

 The name came from that bastion of Victorian tradition, the Fortnightly Review; and the first issue praised a talk Bliss Carman had given at McGill.
-By issue three, in which Smith offered readers an analysis of The Waste Land, the new biweekly was focused directly on the introduction of Modernism into Canadian poetry.
+By Vol. 2, No. 1, in which Smith offered readers an analysis of The Waste Land, the new biweekly was focused directly on the introduction of Modernism into Canadian poetry.

 The publication regularly criticized the Canadian Authors' Association, which the editors saw as promoting the "quasi-Victorian" verse of the times.
 For example, the journal's second issue derided the CAA's promotion of a Canadian "Book Week", arguing that the association should focus on the development of excellence in Canadian literature rather than the promotion of existing books regardless of quality.
-F. R. Scott's satirical poem ‘The Canadian authors meet’, which claimed that the association encouraged amateurism, appeared in the last issue of the journal in 1927.
+F. R. Scott's satirical poem "The Canadian Authors Meet", which claimed that the association encouraged amateurism, appeared in the last issue of the journal in 1927.

 The McGill Fortnightly Review published many articles and editorials about Modernism, a well as a variety of modernistic poetry.
 In his editorials, Smith argued that Canadian poets must go beyond the traditional poetry of Bliss Carman, Archibald Lampman, Duncan Campbell Scott, and Charles G. D. Roberts, and open themselves to contemporary forms, such as free verse, imagistic treatment, displacement, and complex poetic structure.
 He also urged writers to dispense with the "Victorian mannerisms" which were in common use at the time.

 American journalist H. L. Mencken was a major influence on the Group's prose style.
 Publisher Louis Schwartz, contributed an article to The McGill Fortnightly Review in which he calls Mencken "the creator of a new sort of writing ...
 Americanese of a racy bumptiousness so vivacious and interesting that he is eagerly followed by a large number of people. ...
 Mencken is essentially a young man's critic, violent and destructive."

 The MFR provided a space for modernists to ply their craft, to learn from and teach each other.
 Years later, Edel wrote that "The McGill Fortnightly drew to it other young writers – among them A. M. Klein, Leo Kennedy, and Leon Edel – on whom, as well as on Scott, Smith had an enduring influence."
 The writers who contributed to the publication gained editorial experience and direction, and eventually formed a new literary movement, the McGill group, consisting originally of Scott, Smith and Leo Kennedy.